 Almost all AFA clients said that establishing trust with their adviser was crucial and this was based on clear communication throughout the relationship.
 Investors who work closely with an adviser were happier choosing a broader range of investments, taking more risk and worrying less about ups and downs in their investments.

-Paul Gregory, FMA Director of External Communications and Investor Capability, said: “A lot of existing research, including our own, has shown how poorly prepared the majority of older New Zealanders feel about their retirement.
+An FMA spokesman, said: “A lot of existing research, including our own, has shown how poorly prepared the majority of older New Zealanders feel about their retirement.
 With this work we wanted to engage with people about the factors that would make them feel confident, and ask them why.
 We hope the insights these people provided will prompt New Zealanders to take some action.

 “One of the most important things we found was that while getting advice from a professional, regulated financial adviser works, it’s not the only route to confidence.
 Talking to family and friends, opening some books or using the internet, or resources from a financial provider, were just as good provided they covered the four key topics in the report.